 Despite what you may have heard, some hallucinogenic drugs, such as PCP, are addictive.
 You can develop a tolerance to substances like LSD, which forces you to use more of the substance to produce the desired effects.
 Furthermore, you may eventually experience long-term effects of hallucinogen use that negatively affect your relationships, job, and future.

 Whatever your situation, the compassionate professionals at Serenity Lodge are here to help.

 Treatment at Serenity Lodge

-During our evidence-based individual, group, and family therapy sessions, you will get to the root causes of your addiction.
+During our evidence-based individual, group, and Family Support sessions, you will get to the root causes of your addiction.
 In our safe and relaxing environment, you can also find new ways to socialize and have fun.
 Our recreational amenities include the following:

 - Golf and racquetball

 Your time at Serenity Lodge will be a reboot for your mind, body, and soul.
 Don’t let another day go by with despair and addiction controlling your life.
 Call our caring professionals today at 866-379-4365 and regain control of your future.